nobody246/scql/README.md

 # scql

-A Macro to Write Select/Update/Delete/Insert/Create Temp Table MySQL queries directly in Chicken Scheme.
+A Macro to Write Select/Update/Delete/Insert/Create Temp Table MySQL queries directly in syntax.
 It allows me to write the SQL queries I most often use in a quick fashion, without losing syntax highlighting and with compile time checking of missing or malformed clauses.
 Only parameterized queries will work, as SQL strings are generated at compilation.

 I'm **not** necessarily recommending anybody actually use it, it's still rough.It's simply an exercise in learning what I can do with macros.
 Keep in mind most of this has not been tested against anything aside from my memory of SQL.